 To ensure we provide the most robust and actionable compliance intelligence for the healthcare AI sector, we are transitioning from weekly to monthly updates.
 This allows us to focus on high-impact regulatory shifts and provide the depth of analysis your business requires.
 The monthly updates will be delivered on first Monday of the subsequent month.

-Thank you for understanding being part of our community!
+Thank you for understanding and being part of our community!

 Canada